damoncaliber/Walmart-Sales-Analysis-Forecasting/README.md

 ## Time Series Forecasting

 To predict future sales, the dataset was transformed into a time series format.
-Models such as ARIMA, SARIMA were evaluated to capture trends and seasonality.
+Models such as ARIMA, SARIMA & SARIMAX were evaluated to capture trends and seasonality.

-##### Process:

-Time series decomposition (trend, seasonality, residuals)

-Stationarity test using ADF

-Model fitting and tuning

-Forecast visualization and evaluation

-Results:
-The forecast model successfully predicted upcoming sales trends, identifying expected peaks during holiday seasons and dips in off-peak periods.

 ## Key Findings & Recommendations